China Yurun Food : Announcements and Notices - Voluntary Announcement | MarketScreener

 VOLUNTARY ANNOUNCEMENT

-In the afternoon of 22 January 2019, the Company received notice from the family members of Mr. Zhu Yicai ("Mr. Zhu"), the Honorary Chairman and the senior advisor to the Board, that Mr. Zhu has returned home.
+After the Board enquiring Mr. Zhu, Mr. Zhu confirmed that such report is false and incorrect.
+According to Mr. Zhu, as clarified by the Central Emporium in the morning on 25 January 2019, the Chinese prosecutor believed that the incident mentioned therein does not constitute a misappropriation of funds and it has taken the initiative to withdraw the allegations of bribery against Mr. Zhu.
+Apart from the above, there is no further supplemental information from Mr. Zhu.

-Except for the information as provided by the family members of Mr. Zhu, the directors of the Company do not have any other information about the aforesaid as at the date of this announcement.
+Save as the information provided by Mr. Zhu as mentioned above, as at the date of this announcement, the Company does not have any further information about this incident, and the Company will not comment on any statements in such report regarding Mr. Zhu.

-Mr. Zhu is the Honorary Chairman and the senior advisor to the Board, and he does not participate in the daily business operations of the Company.
-As at the date of this announcement, according to the requirements under Part XV of the SFO, Mr. Zhu declared that he is interested in 470,699,900 shares of the Company, which represents approximately 25.82% of the entire issued share capital of the Company.
+Mr. Zhu is the Honorary Chairman of the Company and Senior Advisor to the Board, and is not currently involved in the day-to-day operation of the Company.
+As at the date of this announcement, Mr. Zhu declares that he holds an interest in 470,699,900 shares of the Company, representing approximately 25.82% of the entire issued share capital of the Company, in accordance with the provisions of Part XV of the Securities and Futures Ordinance.

 By Order of the Board